"I don't care if it's horse piss. It works."

 Khrushchev's private assessment was brutal: "Very young, not strong enough; too smart and too weak."

-But it also built something.
+It also built something.
 The humiliation drove Kennedy to manage every subsequent crisis with a restraint and intellectual rigor the pre-Vienna president might not have possessed.
 The scattered improviser started doing his homework.

 How JFK Handled the Cuban Missile Crisis